aMurphy85/Milestone-Project-Tattoo-Shop/README.md

 clients see the quality of work the shop do and to help users/ clients see options they can use for there own designs.

 - __Testimonials__ section has comments from previous and current customers that have had great experiences getting there tattoos from Sam at his shop.
-This could help anyone who is unsure/ undecided on whether to get there tattoo from here or someone else.
+This could help anyone who is unsure/ undecided on whether to get their tattoo from here or someone else.

 - __Footer__ holds links to social network websites facebook and instagram that users to the site can click on and view more stuff the shop has posted like images or even deals on tattoos etc. This is also constant across all the pages making them easier to